2021 Fine & Studio Arts Degree Guide

 |Multimedia Artists and Animators||79,900||8.4%|

-How Much Money Do People With a Fine Arts Degree Make?
+How Much Money Do Fine Arts Grads Make?

 Fine & Studio Arts graduates between 2015-2017 reported earning an average of $23,847 in the 2017-2018 timeframe.
 Earnings can range from as low as $13,200 to as high as $59,500.
 As you might expect, salaries for Fine Arts graduates vary depending on the level of education that was acquired.